Lately, I’ve been looking into alternative cell phone solutions to help people save money on their crazy high cell phone bills.

 Chances are, if you aren’t a heavy user and use Wi-Fi whenever possible, your bill will be lower with Ting than with the big cell phone companies like AT&T, Verizon and Sprint.

 You do have to pay extra if you travel and use your phone outside the USA, make international calls, or use directory assistance.
 You’ll have to pay taxes and regulatory fees as well, just like with any other cell phone.

 How Ting Works

-Ting is what is called a mobile virtual network operator (MVNO) which basically means Ting pays Sprint to use their network for their cell service.
+Ting is what is called a mobile virtual network operator (MVNO) which basically means Ting pays Verizon, Sprint and T-Mobile to use their networks for their cell service.

 Instead of selling you huge chunks of minutes, text messages and data that you may never use, Ting only charges you for what you actually use.

 They don’t rely on low usage subscribers to pay for their data hogs.
 Instead, they charge everyone exactly what they should pay for their service.

 Ting doesn’t tie you into a contract, either.

 Instead of signing two-year contracts or setting up a payment plan for a new phone, simply bring your own Verizon, Sprint or T-Mobile network compatible device or purchase a Ting compatible phone to get started.